 After making absolutely sure that you are using FOOD-GRADE Diatomaceous Earth, you may continue feeding your dog with it as long as she lives.
 Even though our cats are total house cats, they still get that diatomaceous earth 3-4 times a week sprinkled over their food.
 It doesn't have to be 1/2 tsp all the time, just a sprinkle will work as long as you're also rubbing it through their fur, back and tummies.
 They're going to pick up more of it from their bedding as well as when they groom themselves.
 Always be careful that they are not breathing

 What they eat moves through the digestive system, which won't affect the reproductive process, so continue with it during and after pregnancy.
-The puppies will benefit for it as well when they are nursing if you rub it into the mama dog's tummy.

 I first learned about DE right here on ThriftyFun, then had a nice long talk with my vet about it who admitted that it works exceptionally well.
 I noticed that he still isn't selling it though, and I sure wish he would.